-, designed to handle precise collision tracing for sweeping melee attacks, such as weapon swings or fist strikes, in Action RPGs.
+The BP_SweepingSocketTraceTarget class in the Collision Manager system is a Blueprint class derived from BP_TraceTarget, designed to handle precise collision tracing for sweeping melee attacks, such as weapon swings or fist strikes, in Action RPGs.
 It enables developers to create accurate hit detection by tracing along a mesh’s sockets, ensuring collisions align with attack animations.
-This class addresses the need for realistic, mesh-based collision detection, integrating with the BP_CollisionComponent
+This class addresses the need for realistic, mesh-based collision detection, integrating with the BP_CollisionComponent to support dynamic combat mechanics.

 Basic Usage

-, setting a mesh and sockets, and activating it via animations or abilities.
+The BP_SweepingSocketTraceTarget is used by adding it to a BP_CollisionComponent, setting a mesh and sockets, and activating it via animations or abilities.
 Below are the primary functions for interacting with it in Blueprints.

 -